 This month, Hobart and William Smith Colleges announced that Stuart S. Piltch ’82, P’11, a past trustee of the Colleges, has pledged to fund a third endowed scholarship in honor of HWS staff members who transformed his life.
-The Piltch Family Endowed Scholarship Fund in Honor of Saga Employees will support the children of Sodexo staff members to attend Hobart and William Smith.
+The Piltch Family Endowed Scholarship Fund in Honor of Saga Employees will support qualifying Hobart and William Smith students from Geneva.

 The gift is designated to Geneva Scholarship Associates (GSA), a community-driven organization that for 50 years has provided endowed scholarship support for students from Geneva to pursue higher education at HWS.